cap-js/event-broker/README.md

 Please follow the [guide on messaging](https://cap.cloud.sap/docs/guides/messaging/) to get an overview over the messaging concepts of CAP.

-You can create an SAP Event Broker service with the following configuration:
+You can create an SAP Cloud Application Event Hub service with the following configuration:

 ```jsonc
 {